AnniLevi/pyjs-tasks/README.md

-## End-to-End Task List Management Application
+## Task List Management Application

 ### Features

+- Ready-made solution with backend and frontend layers
+- Displaying task list and task detail page
+- Creating / modifying / deleting a task
+- Error handling
+- Calculation of server response time with warning if server response delay exceeds 500 milliseconds
+- The application is packaged in Docker containers and ready to launch

 ### Technologies used